osisoft/testing-content/content/api-reference/identity/identity-authorization-code-clients.md

 <a id="tocSauthorizationcodeclient"></a>
 <a id="tocsauthorizationcodeclient"></a>

-Object used during Authorization Code Client creation.
+Object used during AuthorizationCodeClient creation

 ### Properties